 What’s New at the Nutley Community Preservation Partnership

-This is our last meeting of the season.
-It is free and open to the public and refreshments will be served.
-Please join this lively discussion at the Nutley Museum 65 Church St. at 7:30.
+The NCPP is honored to partner with the Library as we continue celebrating the Nutley Public Library Centennial.
+This event is free and open to the public and refreshments will be served.
+Please join this lively discussion at the Nutley Library 93 Booth Drive at 6:30.

-Keep up with the latest updates by reading NCPP’s new February Newsletter here.
+Keep up with the latest NCPP updates by clicking here.

 Can’t find something?
 For old news, click here.